drslump/Protobuf-PHP/ext/README.md

 analyzing it.

+### Constants

+    PBEXT_FLAG_PACKED - Use it as a field's flags to force packed encoding of repeated values

 ### resource pbext_desc_message( $name = NULL )

 Create a new message descriptor to whom attach field descriptors with `pbext_desc_field`.